threefoldtecharchive/0-stor/specs/principles.md

 - each part encrypted using ??? hash of content
 - input for uploading
    - see psuedo language
-- etcd can optionally be used for storing the metadata
+- cockroachDB can optionally be used for storing the metadata
     - even as a double linked list, very handy for e.g. storing tlogs)
-    - ETCD is optional !!!
+    - cockroachDB is optional !!!

 ## pseudo language to use lib (example in python)